vinaybajjuri58/hire-ai/supabase.md

 - File upload form processing
 - Authentication and role verification
-- PDF text extraction
+- **PDF text extraction using the forked `pdf-parse-debugging-disabled` package** (see 'PDF Extraction Implementation (Important)' above for rationale)
-- File storage in Supabase Storage
+- File storage in Supabase Storage (private bucket, path: `resumes/{userId}/{filename}`)
-- Embedding generation and storage in Qdrant
+- Embedding generation and storage in Qdrant (using OpenAI's `text-embedding-ada-002` model)
 - Updating profile metadata in Supabase with resume info and Qdrant point ID
+- **Error handling:** If PDF extraction or embedding fails, the API returns a clear error message.
+All errors are logged for debugging.
+- **Type safety:** TypeScript is enforced throughout, with custom type declarations for the forked PDF parser.

+> **Maintenance Note:**
+> If you update the PDF extraction logic, always test in a production-like environment.
+Do not use `pdf-parse@1.1.1` due to debug code issues.

 ### 5. Create Resume Search API Endpoint